Pa. gives update on COVID-19 cases, vaccinations for Friday

 Federal data representing all 67 counties:

-- According to the CDC, as of Thursday, July 8, 61% of Pennsylvanians age 18 and older are fully vaccinated and the state ranks 21st among all 50 states for second doses administered by percentage of population.
+- According to the CDC, as of Thursday, July 15, 61.5% of Pennsylvanians age 18 and older are fully vaccinated.

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction:

-- 5,536,589 people are fully vaccinated, with a seven-day moving average of more than 12,400 people per day receiving vaccinations.
+- 5,592,034 people are fully vaccinated; with a seven-day moving average of more than 12,100 people per day receiving vaccinations.

-The department continues to urge Pennsylvanians to follow CDC guidance for wearing a mask where required by law, rules and regulations, including health care, local business and workplace guidance.
-For the protection of themselves and others, individuals who have not yet been vaccinated or are partially vaccinated are still encouraged to wear a mask when in public.

-There are 163,715 individuals who have a positive viral antigen test and are considered probable cases and 638 individuals who have a positive serology test and either COVID-19 symptoms or a high-risk exposure.